-The South Sea bubble of 1720 is probably one of the most classic examples of speculation.
-The South Sea Company was granted a monopoly by the British government to trade with the islands in the "South Sea" and South America.
+The South Sea bubble of 1720 is probably one of the most prototypical examples of speculation.
+The South Sea Company was a British joint stock company that was granted a monopoly to trade with the islands in the "South Sea" and South America.
 There was no realistic prospect that trade would take place given Britain's involvement in the War of Spanish Succession and Spain and Portugal controlled most of South America.
-It turned out to be a scheme to persuade people to swap government debt for shares in the company.
-Officials were incentivized to talk up the share price with salesmen spreading enthusiasm and high expectations for the value of potential trade in the New World, causing a buying frenzy.
+It was actually a scheme based on persuading people to swap government debt for shares in the company.
+Officials were incentivized to talk up the share price with persuasive salesmen spreading enthusiasm and high expectations for the value of potential trade in the New World, causing a buying frenzy.
 The stock price increased from about £100 to £1,000 in less than a year, but left many investors ruined when shares quickly cratered back to £100.

-Not even Isaac Newton, considered one of the brightest scientists in history, was immune.
+Not even Isaac Newton, considered one of the brightest scientists in history, was immune to these all too natural human tendencies.
 He participated earlier in the bubble and cashed out with 100% profit as market prices went to what seemed to be unjustified levels in his opinion.
 However, as prices continued to advance, the pain of not participating in easy profits resulted in him investing what is estimated to be much of his fortune near the peak of the bubble.
 Upon the subsequent crash, he ended up losing nearly everything.
 Newton famously said, "he could calculate the motions of the heavenly bodies, but not the madness of people."
 If one of the smartest people in history isn't immune to these emotions, we do not even want to tempt ourselves by trying to buy things based simply on the belief we know where the price of shares will trade tomorrow.

 Speculation is a very crowded game of mass psychology that distorts the investing process and in which even geniuses are susceptible to its deceivingly easy fortunes.
-It is very easy to give in to these temptations.
+We've seen countless examples of people give in to these temptations.
 Once one becomes more and more concerned with where stocks are going to trade next, they are getting farther away from thinking as a business owner and more like a speculator.
 For the truly long-term investor, all that matters in investing is where the price of shares is trading relative to the intrinsic value of the company, not whether shares will move up or down tomorrow or next week.